is6481/final_project/README.md

 -   Chapter 2 does a good job of outlining possible criteria for BI maturity.
 I suggest you use that as your basic outline, but this is not a requirement.
--   Criteria should be simple and clear, do not copy from the text.
+-   Criteria should be simple and clear.
 -   Criteria should not relate to company performance or culture.

 ### Notes about the paper

 -   Your paper should include the following three sections
     -   (5 points) Brief/high-level summary of the organization you are analyzing.
+Including industry and business description along with any details about the department you are focusing on.
-    -   (15 points) Summary of BI Maturity criteria - bullet list perfectly acceptable.
+    -   (15 points) Summary of BI Maturity criteria - bullet list perfectly acceptable, preferably in a visual format (e.g. a summary table).
     -   (15 points) Description of your organization’s current BI maturity level - make sure to point out the specific elements that put the organization in that level.